Coursera Website Redesign

 Key Insights

-• User found the experience of watching a lecture to be underwhelming; wished for more of a “theatre experience".
+• User found the lecture watching experience to be underwhelming and desired more of a "theatre experience."

-• User wished for a way to compress the lecture playlist (left column), in order to make the video screen size larger.
+• User expressed a need for a way to compress the lecture playlist on the left, which would allow for a larger video screen.

 Issue #2: Note Taking Experience